View Bessie Travis's Obituary on www.swtimes.com/ and share memories

 Bessie Travis, 86, died Saturday, Jan.
 4, 2020, at her home.

+Funeral service will be at held at 11 a.m.
+Saturday at New Life Church of God in Christ, 1810 Greenwood Road, Fort Smith, with burial at Oak Cemetery, under the direction of Lewis Funeral Chapel.

-Viewing will be 9 a.m. to 7 p.m.
-Friday at the funeral home.
+Viewing will be 9 a.m. to 3 p.m.
+Thursday and 9 am to 7 pm Friday at Lewis Funeral Chapel.